Generic Name: amphetamine and dextroamphetamine (am FET a meen and DEX troe am FET a meen)

 Amphetamine and dextroamphetamine may also be used for purposes not listed in this medication guide.

-Amphetamine and dextroamphetamine may be habit-forming, and amphetamine and dextroamphetamine is a drug of abuse.
+amphetamine and dextroamphetamine is a drug of abuse.
 Tell your doctor if you have had problems with drug or alcohol abuse.

 Stimulants have caused stroke, heart attack, and sudden death in people with high blood pressure, heart disease, or a heart defect.